Family photo of Martim and Celina sitting on a sofa with their 4 small children.

 It was already a challenging pregnancy to start with, but then she started to experience bleeding from her nipple.
 She went to get it checked out, and again the diagnosis came back as triple negative breast cancer.

-She had a mastectomy and chemotherapy while pregnant, but they couldn’t do the test to see if it had spread elsewhere.
+She had a and while pregnant, but they couldn’t do the test to see if it had spread elsewhere.

 All things considered, she managed to get through treatment quite well.
 Immediately after the birth, though, she got really sick and was in intensive care for almost three weeks.